Graham Bennett (costume designer): Biography

 He inherited Truscott's Oscars and donated them to The Arts Centre in Melbourne.
 There are more visible signs of his achievements, such as the curtains he designed that hang in the State Theatre and Melbourne Town Hall.
 His most enduring legacy is the inspiration and guidance he offered to the boys in his classroom.

 He also provided advice on the 2004 Melbourne revival of Camelot.
-The director Darren Sticklen says.
-"We were looking at the first scene together, which is a snow scene, and he said, 'While it's lovely to go for those cooler colours, make sure that you have some touches of warmer colour in there, to ensure that it's beautiful'."
+The director Darren Sticklen said: "We were looking at the first scene together, which is a snow scene, and he said, 'While it's lovely to go for those cooler colours, make sure that you have some touches of warmer colour in there, to ensure that it's beautiful'."